 Keep your mouth clean

 Brush at least twice daily, floss every day and maintain a healthy diet.
+Do not hesitate to ask your dental hygienist for tips to guide you!

 Eat a healthy diet